There's No Limit: Content

+Critical reception

+Deborah Evans Price of Billboard gave a mostly favorable review saying, "Carter sounds great but would benefit from cleaner production.
+At times the track sounds a little too busy [...]
+That aside, it's still an impressive record that should re-establish Carter at country radio."

 Music video

-A music video was released for the song, directed by Randee St. Nicholas.
+Randee St. Nicholas directed the music video.
 In the video, Carter and her boyfriend are seen talking on the phone.
 Carter sings and plays her guitar in her bedroom, and is later joined by her boyfriend.
 The video concludes with the two crawling under the sheets of her bed and kissing, while the chorus plays.

-The video for "There's No Limit" topped the CMT Top Twenty Countdown on April 17, 2003.
-It was also ranked at #29 on the 2008 version of CMT's 40 Sexiest Videos.
+The music video premiered on CMT (Country Music Television) on December 25, 2002.